 WWJ – the Detroit News radio station is also considered one of the first broadcasting stations in the history of American broadcasting.
 It began daily broadcasts with an amateur radio license on August 20, 1920.
 After four years of commercialization, 600 radio stations competed in the American radio industry as per the Federal Communications Commission.

 On AT&T’s exit from American broadcasting, both radio networks (NBC & CBS) launched broadcasting stations.
-Where National Broadcasting Company (NBC) was led by the Radio Corporation of America (RCA) in 1926, Columbia Broadcasting System (CBS) ensued in radio communication after a year.
+Where the National Broadcasting Company (NBC) was led by the Radio Corporation of America (RCA) in 1926, the Columbia Broadcasting System (CBS) ensued in radio communication after a year.

 8. Marconi’s Wireless and Titanic

 The story of Titanic is renowned for many reasons.
 On her first voyage, the Titanic crashed into an iceberg on April 15, 1912, and sank due to distorted communication.
 Did you know that Marconi played a specific role in Titanic?
-What’s common between Titanic and Marconi is the communication system devised by him at that time.
+What’s common between Titanic and Marconi is the communication system he devised at that time.

 Before Marconi’s wireless telegraphy, distant communication was made using different codes in the navy and war regions.
 The International Code, the semaphore, and the flashing signals were common ways to connect with other naval ships.
-The flashing technique was adopted preferably at night and for a great distance where semaphore signaling (use of flags to communicate) was considered ineffective.
+The flashing technique was adopted preferably at night and for a great distance where semaphore signaling (using flags to communicate) was considered ineffective.

 Although Titanic had the opportunity to use wireless communication on her first journey set up by the Marconi company, the technology was in its infancy.